General Terms & Conditions

 10.2 The Processor shall amongst others have in place technical and organizational measures against unauthorized and unlawful processing and shall on a regular basis evaluate and adjust if required, the appropriateness of the security measures.

-10.4 In assessing the appropriate level of security, account was taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data transmitted, stored or otherwise processed.
+10.3 More in particular, the Processor shall implement appropriate technical and organizational measures (set forth in Annex 1 to this DPA) to ensure a level of security appropriate to the risk, according to Article 32 of the GDPR.
+10.4 In assessing the appropriate level of security, account was taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Customer Data transmitted, stored or otherwise processed.

-10.5 The Processor has implemented robust information security policies and procedures to protect Personal Data from unauthorized access, alteration, disclosure or destruction and has implemented several layers of security measures (physical, logical, technical and organizational security measures).
+10.5 The Processor has implemented robust information security policies and procedures to protect Personal Customer Data from unauthorized access, alteration, disclosure or destruction and has implemented several layers of security measures (physical, logical, technical and organizational security measures).

 10.6 If the Controller requests the Processor to implement specific technical and organizational measures, the Controller shall compensate the processor for the implementation of those measures in accordance with Article 15 of this DPA, limited to the extent that the Processor does not have equivalent measures in place.

 10.7 The Controller shall provide sufficient guarantees regarding the implementation of appropriate technical and organizational measures so that the processing complies with the requirements set out in the GDPR and so that the protection of the rights of Data Subjects is ensured.
 These measures shall also include the measures referred to in Article 32 of the GDPR.
-The Controller shall only make Personal Data available to the Processor for processing if it has verified that the appropriate security measures are in place.
+The Controller shall only make Personal Customer Data available to the Processor for processing if it has verified that the appropriate security measures are in place.

 ARTICLE 11: AUDIT

 11.1 The Processor acknowledges that the Controller is under the supervision of several/a Supervisory Authority/ies.
-The Processor acknowledges that the Controller and any involved Supervisory Authority will have the right to perform an audit at any time, and in any case during the normal office hours of the Processor, during the term of this DPA to assess whether the Processor is compliant to the GDPR and the provisions of this DPA.
+The Processor acknowledges that the Controller and any involved Supervisory Authority will have the right to perform an audit at any time, and in any case during the normal office hours of the Processor, during the term of this DPA to assess whether the Processor is compliant to the Data Protection Laws and the provisions of this DPA.
 The Processor shall provide cooperation to the extent reasonably necessary.

 11.2 The Controller shall only have a right to audit the Processor if the Controller has justifiable grounds to request such audit and if such grounds are communicated and demonstrated in writing to the Processor.
-Justifiable grounds shall mean a (strong presumption of a Personal Data Breach (and in the case of an actual data breach if such data breach has not been notified and no remediation actions have been taken), destruction of confidential Personal Data, material breach of any of the Processor’s obligations under this DPA).
-In such event and upon written request of the Controller, the Processor will provide an independent third party, certified auditor, appointed by the Controller or the involved Supervisory Authority access to the relevant parts of the administration of the Processor and all locations and information of interest of the Processor (and those of its agents, subsidiaries and sub-contractors) to determine if the Processor is compliant with the GDPR and the provisions of this DPA.
-On request of the Processor, the concerned parties shall agree to a confidentiality agreement.
+Justifiable grounds shall mean a (strong presumption of a Personal Data Breach (and in the case of an actual data breach if such data breach has not been notified and no remediation actions have been taken), destruction of confidential Personal Customer Data, material breach of any of the Processor’s obligations under this DPA).
+In such event and upon written request of the Controller, the Processor will provide an independent third party, certified auditor, appointed by the Controller or the involved Supervisory Authority access to the relevant parts of the administration of the Processor and all locations and information of interest of the Processor (and those of its agents, subsidiaries and sub-contractors) to determine if the Processor is compliant with the Data Protection Laws and the provisions of this DPA.
+At the request of the Processor, the concerned parties shall agree to a confidentiality agreement.

 11.3 The Controller shall take all appropriate measures to minimize any obstruction caused by the audit on the daily functioning of the Processor.